Adaptive Workouts for Managing Chronic Pain

 Strength Training for Pain Management

 Building muscle helps support joints and reduce long-term pain.
 Strength training does not mean lifting heavy weights or pushing hard.
 Start with light dumbbells, resistance bands, or even bodyweight exercises.
-Focus on slow, steady movements to avoid injury.
+Focus on slow, controlled movements to avoid injury.

 Stretching and Mobility Work to Ease Stiffness